MicrosoftDocs/azure-dev-docs/articles/jenkins/configure-on-linux-vm.md

     **Key points**:

-    - Upon successful connection, the Cloud Shell prompt includes the user name and virtual machine name: `azureuser@QuickstartJenkins-vm`.
+    - Upon successful connection, the Cloud Shell prompt includes the user name and virtual machine name: `azureuser@jenkins-get-started-vm`.

 1. Verify that Jenkins is running by getting the status of the Jenkins service.